DzidediSenaya/alx-system_engineering-devops/0x01-shell_permissions/README.md

-u betty switches user to betty whoami displays the username of the current user groups prints out all the groups the current user is part of chown command changes file ownership touch command creates an empty file chmod u+x makes the file executable for your user chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file chmod 007 filename gives no executable permission to owner and group but all permissions to other users
+u betty switches user to betty

+whoami displays the username of the current user

+groups prints out all the groups the current user is part of

+chown command changes file ownership

+touch command creates an empty file

+chmod u+x makes the file executable for your user

+chmod u+x,g+x,o+r filename executes permission to the owner and the group owner, and read permission to other users, to the file

+chmod a+x filename adds execution permission to the owner, the group owner and the other users, to the file

+chmod 007 filename gives no executable permission to owner and group but all permissions to other users

 chmod 753 filename sets the mode of the file to -rwxr-x-wx

 chmod --reference=olleh hello sets the mode of the file hello the same as olleh’s mode

-chmod -R a+X .
-Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod -R a+X .   adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed